Mouthwashes can aid in your oral hygiene. Are mouthwashes safe, which brands are available and what is the best mouthwash?

-Mouthwashes come in a number of variants, and these are the points to keep in mind when choosing a mouthwash:
+Mouthwashes come in a number of variants.
+Pay attention to the following points when choosing a mouthwash.

 Alcohol.
-Some people don’t like to use a mouthwash that contains alcohol, because the kids use it, or they had a history of alcohol abuse, or because they have heard it increases the risk of oral cancer.
-The latter has not been proven with normal use: twice a day (unless stated otherwise on the product you’re using) and don’t swallow.
-It is indeed not advisable to use a mouthwash containing alcohol when your kids are using it, as mouthwashes can contain over 20% of alcohol.
-Read more on kids mouthwash.
+Some people don’t like to use a mouthwash that contains alcohol, for instance, because they have kids or had a history of alcohol abuse.
+It is indeed not advisable to use a mouthwash containing alcohol when your kids are using it, as mouthwashes can contain anywhere from 6%- 26.9% of alcohol.

 Plaque.
-Mouthwashes can have anti-bacterial properties next to the presence of alcohol.
-20% of alcohol is not sufficient to kill all bacteria.
-Therefore mouthwashes contain other ingredients, such as eucalyptol and thymol.
-These ingredients are added at very low concentrations but can be toxic, which makes it important not to swallow.
+Mouthwashes have anti-bacterial supplements next to the presence of alcohol, such as eucalyptol and thymol.
+These ingredients are added at very low concentrations but can be toxic, which makes it important not to swallow mouthwash.

 Fluoride.
 Fluoride improves the strength of the enamel, as it deposits in the low-density areas of the teeth.
 It is therefore added to toothpaste, but it is also beneficial in mouthwashes.

 Whitening.
 Some mouthwashes have ingredients that help in whitening your teeth.
 Read more about the best whitening mouthwash here.